joelpurra/emulatetab/README.md

 The <kbd>tab</kbd> key is very useful when it comes to navigating webpages.
 When working with functions that modify or reuse tabbing through elements on a page, the browser's native tabbing logic cannot be called from javascript.
 This plugin tries to emulate/simulate that browser logic.

+## Demos
+* `example/demo.html`: Simple demo for comparing EmulateTab to your browser.

 ## Usage

 ```javascript